-I have always been crazy about old movies.
+I’ve always been crazy about old movies.
 When I was growing up, my mom and I used to watch them together on Saturday afternoons.
 To this day I’ll stop to watch anything with Cary Grant in it.
 And I can never resist a story that revolves around a house!
 So it makes sense that Mr. Blandings Builds His Dream House would be one of my all-time favorites.
-I’ve watched it more times than I can count.

 The story starts in New York City, where the Blandings (Cary Grant and the fabulous Myrna Loy) live with their children in a small apartment:

 Mr. and Mrs. Blandings sleep in twin beds in the small master bedroom.